CorporateRewards/docs-myrewards/source/index.html.md

 programme.
 These extra data are called registration_questions, for more information please see the registration_questions section.

+If the user's programme contains pre-existing mandatory questions, their answers can be passed in via the registration_answers_attributes key...

 Once desired usergroup and any additional registration_questions (and answers) for a user are known, a registration request can be processed.